zencoder/zencoder-py/README.md

 Get [details](https://app.zencoder.com/docs/api/inputs/show) about an input.

-The number passed to `details` is the ID of a Zencoder job.
+The number passed to `details` is the ID of a Zencoder input.

 ```python
 client.input.details(1)